Who said, "Caribbean cruise savings?" Can you really save on your Caribbean cruise? Yes, you can!

 Come let us explore several ways to maximize your cruise savings.

-The time that you book your cruise can add up to to a nice amount in your Caribbean cruise saving drive.
+The time that you choose to book your cruise can certainly add a nice amount in your drive to save on that Caribbean cruise.

 Generally, if you book your cruise ship vacation five (5) months or more in advance, you will get the "Early-Saver" rate (Carnival's term for the lowest rate).

-Here is a case in point: We recently booked a 5-day Carnival Cruise Lines cruise out of Miami to Ocho Rios, Jamaica and Georgetown, Grand Cayman, Cayman Islands.
+Here is a case in point: We recently booked a 5-night Carnival Cruise Line cruise out of Miami to Ocho Rios, Jamaica and Georgetown, Grand Cayman, Cayman Islands.

-When we booked our cruise last September, the cruise ticket started at $549/ person.
-By March the price rose to $629/ person.
+When we booked our cruise last September, the cruise ticket started at $549 per person.
+By March, the price rose to $629 per person.

 Wow!
 Can you see that?